Recipes

 Potatoes have always been more than just a side dish in my life—they’re a cornerstone of my childhood, a symbol of family, and honestly, a bit of an obsession.
 We didn’t just eat potatoes; we lived them.

 Today, I’m sharing my go-to mashed potatoes recipe—one that’s been perfected over years of cooking and eating (a lot of) potatoes.
-This recipe yields the creamiest, softest mashed potatoes with a homemade feel I absolutely adore—mashed by hand.
+This version is not just creamy and delicious—it’s also naturally packed with vitamins and goodness, thanks to the addition of onion and carrot.

 Using an electric hand mixer can definitely make the process easier, delivering little to no lumps (depending on how long you mix).
-However, I tend to avoid using one, as it can result in a texture that’s way too fluffy and unnaturally creamy—more like store-bought instant mashed potatoes, which to me lack soul (not to mention the unnecessary additives they often contain), it is like you’re eating air.
-It’s like eating air.
+However, I tend to avoid using one, as it can result in a texture that’s way too fluffy and unnaturally creamy—more like store-bought instant mashed potatoes, which to me lack soul (not to mention the unnecessary additives they often contain), and it feels like you’re eating air.

 This is a true homemade recipe, and I’ll walk you through the traditional by-hand method.
 That said, I’ll also point out where an electric hand mixer can be a helpful shortcut—if you choose to use one.
 Just be careful not to overmix, as that can affect the texture.